opendocsg/opendoc-state-courts-practice-directions-2021/PART-13-ENFORCEMENT-MATTERS.md

 >(b) after any person who has satisfied a judgment debt files a consent of the judgment creditor in [Form 39](https://epd-statecourts-2021.opendoc.gov.sg/Forms/Appendix%20A2/Form%2039.pdf) of Appendix A2 to these Practice Directions to apply to the Court for the satisfaction to be recorded and the Court has ordered satisfaction to be recorded.

 ## 97. Seizure or attachment under an Enforcement Order

-(1) After the enforcement applicant extracts the Enforcement Order (“**EO**”), the Bailiff shall fix a first appointment for enforcement, and shall issue a Letter of Appointment (including a request for deposit) to inform the enforcement applicant of the date and time of the first enforcement attempt.
+(1) After the enforcement applicant extracts the Enforcement Order ("**EO**"), the Bailiff shall fix a first appointment for enforcement, and shall issue a Letter of Appointment (including a request for deposit) to inform the enforcement applicant of the date and time of the first enforcement attempt.
 Enforcement may be carried out between the hours of 9.00am and 5.00pm, at the Bailiff’s discretion, unless the Bailiff or Court otherwise orders.

+(1A) Where, under Order 22, Rule 6(4) of the Rules of Court 2021, an enforcement order is carried out by the Bailiff serving:

+>(a)	a notice of seizure on any person or entity;

+>(b)	a notice of seizure on the Singapore Land Authority; or

+>(c)	a notice of attachment on any financial institution or non-party;

+the Bailiff may engage, or direct the enforcement applicant to engage, the services of any appropriate persons or service provider, including the enforcement applicant's solicitors, to effect service of such notice of seizure or attachment.

 (2) Upon the Bailiff’s request, the enforcement applicant or the enforcement applicant’s solicitor or other authorised representative must accompany the Bailiff when the Bailiff carries out the enforcement order: